BradeyLounsbury/die-class/README.md

 # The second git lab
 ## First team member: Bradey Lounsbury
 ## Second team member: Nick Andujar
-This repository is an example of a C++ project
+### Die Project: simulates the rolling of a die with a specified number of sides.